oxc-project/bench-javascript-parser-written-in-rust/README.md

-# Benchmark for Oxc, Swc and Rome parser
+# Benchmark for Oxc, Swc and Biome parser

 The purpose of this benchmark is for people who wants to evaluate and compare the performance characteristics of these parsers.